Greeks to Florence, Rome, and the Amalfi Coast

 Trevi Fountain: Rumor has it, if turn your back to the Trevi Fountain and toss a coin over your shoulder, it guarantees you’ll return to the Eternal City.
 Throw in a second coin, and you’ll not only come back, but also find love.
 (Significant other not guaranteed by EF Ultimate Break.)

 A Visit to the Vatican(extra cost)

-Hey MTV Cribs, welcome to the Pope’s house: Vatican City.
-Skip all the lines (you’re welcome) and take a guided tour of the Vatican Museum and get your Intro to Art History up close and personal.
+Cross off another country with a visit to the Pope’s house: Vatican City.
+Take a guided tour of the Vatican Museum and get your Intro to Art History up close and personal.
 Make like Michelangelo and crane your neck in the Sistine Chapel to get a glimpse of the single most famous painting of two fingers touching ever made.
 Let the neck craning continue as you tour St. Peter’s Basilica and gawk at its iconic dome.
-A great excuse to go to church, and an even better excuse to make a massage appointment when you get home.

 Day 8: Travel to Naples Region via Pompeii